edumucelli/benchmark-xgboost-java/README.md

 ## Some results

 For all the results please check the [charts](charts) folder.
-The results show below are for both linear and tree booster types and show the 99th percentile for the prediction latency in milliseconds.
+The results shown below are for both linear and tree booster types and depict the 99th percentile for the prediction latency in milliseconds.

 ### Tree